 A legal adviser is a special type of lawyer -- one who is willing to consult with you as an integral part of the mediation process.
 While business lawyers have long served as consultants to their clients, divorce lawyers have traditionally been accustomed to taking over and handling the entire case.

 At some point before or during mediation, you may want to consult a lawyer about your legal rights.
 While you can learn a lot about your rights from doing your own legal research, consulting a lawyer can help you get answers that are specifically tailored to your case.
-Specifically, a lawyer can:
+An experienced lawyer can:

 It's a good idea to have a brief consultation with a legal adviser early on during the mediation process.
 If you wait to consult a legal adviser until after you've already negotiated an agreement, you may be in for some surprises about your legal rights that could undermine your commitment to the agreement you've just negotiated.
 Going back to mediation and trying to renegotiate the agreement at that point is often disastrous.